-Business Combinations/Consolidated Financial Statements/Non-Controlling Interest prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2011.
+In January 2009, the CICA adopted sections 1582, "Business Combinations", 1601, "Consolidated Financial Statements" and 1602, "Non-Controlling Interest" which superseded current sections 1581, "Business Combinations" and 1600, "Consolidated Financial Statements".
+These sections will be applied prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2011.
 Earlier adoption is permitted.
 If an entity applies these sections before January 1, 2011, it is required to disclose that fact and apply each of the new sections concurrently.
 These new sections were created to converge Canadian GAAP to International Financial Reporting Standards.